Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings.md

 | 8 | 4 |
 | 10 | 3 |

-### 4. Using your newly generated table - can you join all of the information together to form a table which

-    -- has the following information for successful deliveries?
+### 4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?

-    -- customer_id, order_id, runner_id, rating, order_time, pickup_time, Time between order and pickup
-    -- Delivery duration, Average speed, Total number of pizzas
+> customer_id, order_id, runner_id, rating, order_time, pickup_time, Time between order and pickup, Delivery duration, Average speed, Total number of pizzas.

 ```sql
 SELECT